so-sai/Convert/MDS_v3.14.md

 8.  **Deps:** `requirements.txt` is the Single Source of Truth.
 9.  **Platform:** Windows launcher bypass: Use `python -m PyInstaller` instead of `pyinstaller`.
 10. **Concurrency:** Thread-safe code for No-GIL environment.
+11. **Encryption (MANDATORY):** All sensitive data (Note content, event payloads) MUST be encrypted with DEK before INSERT into SQLite.
+No plaintext storage.
+12. **Vault State:** Return `VAULT_LOCKED` error if user has not unlocked vault with Passkey.
+No operations on encrypted data without unlocked DEK.

 ## 9. SPRINT 3 RETROSPECTIVE (LESSONS LEARNED)
 Ref: Engineering Playbook (`docs/policies/ENGINEERING_PLAYBOOK.md`)